 Probity Auditors’ roles are increasingly important within today’s procurement environment.
 With more and more legal challenges raised by tenderers who consider a process has been unfair, probity is no longer just a tick-box exercise.

-Substantial skill and a thorough knowledge of both recent case law, procurement ethics, and (as applicable) Government Rules of Procurement are all critical to providing assurance to agencies and suppliers that procurement has been fair, compliant and transparent.
+Substantial skill and a thorough knowledge of both recent case law, procurement ethics, and (as applicable) Government Procurement Rules are all critical to providing assurance to agencies and suppliers that procurement has been fair, compliant and transparent.

 We welcome feedback on this article!
 If you have something to add, a comment to make, or a war story to tell, please get in touch on 021 722 005 or at firstname.lastname@example.org!